 Per generare eventi personalizzati in modo affidabile, usare direttamente l'API OpenTelemetry.
 Alcuni framework di registrazione non supportano l'aggiunta o l'analisi dell'attributo degli eventi personalizzati.

-// Send a customEvent by including the microsoft attribute key in the log.
+// Get a logger and emit a customEvent by setting the microsoft attribute key

 logger.emit({